Why Lambay Island?

 The grist is mixed with hot water to wash out the sugar.
 Important to mention: Barley in the production of Irish whiskey is usually mashed 3 times.
 Each category uses different methods for example: Japanese whiskey is 4 times the waters, Irish whiskey (and WCD, used only 2 times).
 The amount of grist/water can vary with the brand.
 It is important to note, that the water is used at different temperatures and the first mash is always done at the lower temperature.
 Three times grist and water are mixed in large mash tuns.
 The resulting sweet liquid is called “wort” and goes on to fermentation.
 The remaining mash is used as animal feed.

 The wort is cooled down to about 20 °C. Then yeast can be added.
-The solution is left in washbacks for 48-96 hours.
+The solution is left in wash backs for 48-96 hours.
 At this time, the yeast works and produces alcohol from sugar.
 The yeast cultures also create a lot of CO2 and excess heat.
-This beer like liquid is then sent to the stills for distillation to separate and extract the alcohols.
-The washbacks are placed in a cold environment (no higher than 32’C) so the fermentation process is slower, and the whiskey is said to taste better.
+This beer-like liquid is then sent to the stills for distillation to separate and extract the alcohol.
+The wash backs are placed in a cold environment (no higher than 32’C) so the fermentation process is slower, and the whiskey is said to taste better.

 Irish whiskey is synonymous with triple distillation and Lambay Whiskey Small Batch Blend is produced using two forms of distillation process – Pot Still Distillation and Column Still Distillation.
 Each distillation helps to refine and collect the purest distillates resulting in a final spirit with a clean spicy flavour.